 The PNDA distribution consists of the following source code repositories and sub-projects:

 - pnda-heat-templates: cluster templates for creating PNDA with Heat

-- pnda-aws-templates: cluster templates for creating PNDA with CloudFormation on AWS
+- pnda-cli: cluster templates for creating PNDA with CloudFormation on AWS

 - pnda-dib-elements: tools for building disk image templates

 - pnda: pnda release notes and build system

 - platform-libraries: libraries for working with interactive notebooks

 - bulkingest: tools for performing a bulk ingest of data

 - platform-console-frontend: “single pane of glass” giving operational overview and access to application and data management functions

 - platform-console-backend: APIs that provide data to the console frontend